 Miriam Karpilove was one of the most prolific and widely published women writers of Yiddish prose.
 Her short stories and novels explore issues important in the lives of Jewish women of her generation.
-Frequent themes are the upbringing of girls and women in Eastern Europe, the barriers they encounter when they seek secular education, and the conflicts they experience upon immigration to North America.
-For instance, one of Karpilove’s best-known works, Dos Tagebukh fun an Elender Meydl, oder der Kamf Gegn Fraye Libe [The diary of a lonely girl, or the battle against free love] addresses the central anxiety of the young immigrant woman: how to negotiate emotionally satisfying relationships in a new, sexually liberated culture.
+Frequent themes are the upbringing of girls and women in Eastern Europe and the conflicts they experience upon immigration to North America, especially the issue of women's inequality in the context of modernizing romantic norms.
+For instance, one of Karpilove’s best-known works, Dos Tagebukh fun an Elender Meydl, oder der Kamf Gegn Fraye Libe [The diary of a lonely girl, or the battle against free love], addresses the central anxiety of the young immigrant woman: how to negotiate emotionally satisfying relationships in a new, sexually liberated culture.

 Born in a small town near Minsk in 1888, to Elijah and Hannah Karpilov, Miriam Karpilove and her nine siblings were raised in an observant home.
 Her father was a lumber merchant and builder.
-Karpilove was given a traditional Jewish and secular education, and was trained as a photographer and retoucher.
+Karpilove was given a traditional Jewish and secular education and was trained as a photographer and retoucher.
 After immigrating to the United States in 1905, she became active in the Labor Zionist movement and spent the latter part of the 1920s in Palestine.
 She resided in New York City and in Bridgeport, Connecticut, where several of her brothers had settled.

-One of a handful of women who made their living as Yiddish writers, Karpilove debuted in 1906, publishing dramas, feuilletons, criticism, sketches, short stories, and novellas in a variety of important Yiddish periodicals during her fifty-year career.
-Her work appeared in Fraye Arbeter Shtime, Tog, Groyser Kundes, Tsukunft, Forverts, Haynt, Yidisher Kemfer, and Yidishes Tageblat, among others.
+One of a handful of women who made their livings as Yiddish writers, Karpilove debuted in 1906, publishing dramas, feuilletons, criticism, sketches, short stories, and novellas in a variety of Yiddish periodicals during her fifty-year career.
+Her work appeared in Fraye Arbeter Shtime, Tog, Kibitser, Groyser Kundes, Tsukunft, Forverts, Yidisher Kemfer, Varhayt, and Yidishes Tageblat, among others.
 She is best known, however, as a writer of serialized novels.
-More than twenty of these appeared in leading American Yiddish daily newspapers such as Forverts, Morgen-Zhurnal, and Tog.
+More than twenty of these appeared in leading American Yiddish daily newspapers such as Varhayt, Forverts, Morgen-Zhurnal, and Tog.
 During the 1930s, Karpilove was a member of the Forverts staff, publishing seven novels and numerous works of short fiction in that paper between 1929 and 1937.

-Miriam Karpilove died in Bridgeport in 1956.
+Miriam Karpilove died in Bridgeport, Connecticut, in 1956.

-Tagebukh fun an Elender Meydl oder der Kamf Gegn Fraye Libe [Diary of a lonely girl, or the battle against free love] (1918); Yudis [Judith] (1911).
+Tagebukh fun an Elender Meydl oder der Kamf Gegn Fraye Libe [Diary of a lonely girl, or the battle against free love] (1918).